nas5w/typeofnan-javascript-quizzes/content/questions/arrow-functions/index.md

   - 'undefined, Wooh // correct'
   - 'undefined, undefined'
 ---
-What are the return of the following `console.log`?
+What is returned from the following `console.log`s?

 ```javascript
 let dog = {